-- 3 Fences and walls are to step down and follow the natural contours of the site. - 4 Hedges and shrub planting are preferred to the street frontage, but no higher than 1.2m along the entire front boundary, or 1.8m on a site fronting a busy road. - 5 All fencing is to be designed to highlight entrances, and be compatible with buildings and letterboxes. - 6 External finishes for fencing is to be robust and graffiti resistant.
+- 3 Fences and walls are to step down and follow the natural contours of the site. - 4 All fencing is to be designed to highlight entrances, and be compatible with buildings and letterboxes. - 5 Fence design fronting a street and/or other public domain is to relate to the overall building design and materials, connecting design elements to the street level. - 6 Internal fencing is to integrate with the building design, character and material selections. - 7 External finishes for fencing is to be robust and graffiti resistant.

-Figure 6C.15-1: Open style fencing to maintain visual link with common areas.
+Figure 6C.15-1: Open style fencing to maintain visual link.